 Clean and re-grease the chainrings and bolt threads.
 If loose chainring bolts are chronic on your bike, use Loctite on their threads.

 The knocking sound from a bottom bracket in distress is a bother you’ll want to remedy as quickly as possible.
-Before removing it, check your crank bolt on both sides to make sure it’s tight, as this sound is similar to one caused by a problem bb.
+Before removing it, check your crank bolt on both sides to ensure it’s tight, as this sound is similar to one caused by a problem bb.

 If it’s tight and the noise is still there, remove the bottom bracket.
 Depending on your bike frame and model, you’ll need special tools.